ReactiveX/RxKotlin/README.md

 https://kotlinlang.slack.com/messages/rx

-## Support for RxJava 1.x, RxJava 2.x and RxJava 3.x
+## Support for RxJava 3.x, RxJava 2.x and RxJava 1.x

-Use RxKotlin 1.x versions to target RxJava 1.x.
+Use RxKotlin 3.x versions to target RxJava 3.x.

 Use RxKotlin 2.x versions to target RxJava 2.x.

-Use RxKotlin 3.x versions to target RxJava 3.x.
+Use RxKotlin 1.x versions to target RxJava 1.x.

 The maintainers do not update the RxJava dependency version for every RxJava release, so you should explicitly add the desired RxJava dependency version to your `pom.xml` or `build.gradle(.kts)`.